QualiTorque/terraform-provider-torque/docs/resources/workflow.md

 ### Optional

 - `self_service` (Boolean) Indicates whether this workflow is displayed in the self-service catalog.
-For workflows with Space scope, then this field can be ommitted and will always be true.
+For workflows with Space scope, then this field can be omitted and will always be true.

 ### Read-Only